chiubaca/notes/permanent-notes/coding-is-dead-long-live-coding.md

   - ai
   - agentic-coding
 ---
-What is important about about good software engineering is even more important than even ever before with agentic coding.
+What is important about about good software engineering is even more important than even ever now with agentic coding.

 - Clear acceptance criteria.
-Can you articulate exactly what and how you want to build.
+Can you articulate exactly what you want to build.

 - Deterministic validation. a.k.a tests.
 How can you prove the new code does what its supposed to do.
-Did it break something else?
+How can you prove it didn't break something?

 - Documentation. specifically in markdown.
 Your codebase architecture, patterns, do, dont's, everything needs to be written down, concisely.

 - Seperation of concerns.
-Context windows are getting bigger yes, but if you split your code at the right edges, LLMs can reason better with a more constrained context which is only going to help.
+Context windows are getting bigger yes, but if you split your code at the right edges, LLMs can reason better with a more constrained context.